williln/til/git/check_out_remote_branch.md

 ## Instructions

+**Assumptions**: You have the repo checked out and set up locally on your machine.
+You work on it regularly.

 - Get the branch name that you want
 - Back in your terminal, run `git fetch` to load all the remote branch
 - Then run `git checkout <branch-name>`

+You are now in a new branch on your local machine that is a copy of the branch at the remote.

 Another "thing I have known for a while but sometimes forget."